The following provides information around how research can be managed at UTS as the current COVID-19 situation continues to evolve.

 We understand that you may be feeling anxious or having difficulty coping at this time.
 We would like to remind you that UTS provides free, confidential counselling and support by qualified professionals for staff through its Employee Assistance Program (log-in via Staff Connect).

-What resources are there to help me work remotely?
+What online resources are there to help me work remotely?

 Managers are prepare their teams to practise increased social distancing and work remotely.
 To support this, a central portal has been developed on StaffConnect (UTS Staff log-in required) and more resources will be added as needed.